Biodiversity, agriculture and free-range hens in the PV park

 Mammals

-• To detect mammals, we set up 20 wildlife cameras in the project area.
-These cameras captured images of roe deer, wild boar, fallow deer, hares, foxes and other mammals.
+To detect mammals, we set up 20 wildlife cameras in the project area.
+These recorded roe deer, wild boar, fallow deer, hares, foxes and other mammals.
 The detailed evaluation is still ongoing.

 Insects

-• In order to record the diversity of insects in the subplots, barber traps and air electors were set up in addition to visual observations and net catches.
+In order to record the diversity of insects in the sub-areas, Barber traps and air collectors were set up in addition to visual observations and net catches.
 The evaluation of insect and spider species is also still ongoing.

 Life in the soil